Curious about Breakwater Studios?

 We have big 50-year dreams for Breakwater Studios.

 For now, we are working overtime to create the best short documentaries we can muster.
-We’re prolific in creating award-winning original films like That’s My Jazz, Kunstglaser and George.
-We’re proud that many of our films, like Beautifully Savage, Why This Road: Dan Portelance, and The Youngest Captain are made in direct partnership with discerning brands as a proven alternative to advertising.
+We’re prolific in creating best in class short documentaries such as the Academy Award® winning The Queen of Basketball, and the Academy Award® nominated A Concerto is a Conversation, not to mention The Beauty President, Kunstglaser and Kim I Am.
+We’re proud that many of our films like May Day, Beautifully Savage, Why This Road: Dan Portelance, and The Youngest Captain which are made in direct partnership with discerning brands as a proven alternative to advertising.

 A breakwater is a seawall, built as a protectorate against the forceful waves of the open ocean.
 For us, that means our company was built to protect our people, our philosophy, and most precious of all, the integrity of the stories we tell.

-With little but great ambition, Breakwater Studios was founded in 2012 by Nova Scotian filmmaker and entrepreneur Ben Proudfoot in Walt Disney’s original office building in Los Feliz, California.
+With little but great ambition, Breakwater Studios was founded in 2012 by Academy Award® winning Nova Scotian filmmaker Ben Proudfoot in Walt Disney’s original office building in Los Feliz, California.

-Though we are lucky that our work takes us to every corner of the planet, our studio is headquartered in Walt Disney’s original office building in Los Feliz, California with a Canadian outpost in Halifax, Nova Scotia.
+Though we are lucky that our work takes us to every corner of the planet, our studio is headquartered in Walt Disney’s original office building in Los Feliz, California.